-12 months after my G2X gravel bike build, it’s notched up about 4500k of actual gravel riding.
+12 months after my G2X gravel bike build blog, it’s notched up about 4500k of actual gravel riding.
 Not as much I had hoped, but it’s been an eventful year off the bike, with moving house and medical issues eating into ride time.
 Throughout the last 12 months I have barely touched my road bike (and its a nice road bike).
 So why have I ‘dumped’ my other bikes in favour of the G2X?

 We’re all getting older and to be honest, I like to be comfortable when I ride my bike.
 I have got a few old nigly injuries which do not bother me too much at all on fatter tyres at the right pressure – bigger tyres provide a larger pillow of air to keep you comfy.
 The G2X allows a road-bike-like riding position, whilst enjoying sofa-like levels of tyre comfort – you can have your cake and eat it.